Deck your halls with Target's gorgeous new holiday decorations | CNN Underscored

-Whether you’re looking to zhush up your mantle, refresh your Christmas tree décor, insert a pop of whimsy to your stoop or just add a few key pieces to holiday decoration arsenal, Target’s got your answer this year with thousands of new products available right now.
+Whether you’re looking to zhuzh up your mantle, refresh your Christmas tree decor, insert a pop of whimsy to your stoop or just add a few key pieces to holiday decoration arsenal, Target’s got your answer this year with thousands of new products available right now.

 Opalhouse Designed With Jungalow Tassel Tree Garland ($15; target.com)